peholmst-attic/DART/Implementation/JavaModules/dart-accounts-module/README.md

 # DART Accounts Module

 This module is contains the user account management of DART.
 It plugs into RabbitMQ through the [rabbitmq-auth-backend-amqp](https://github.com/rabbitmq/rabbitmq-auth-backend-amqp) plugin.
-This plugin is maybe not ready for serious production use yet, but it suits the DART project fine because one of the main design principles of DART is to only use RabbitMQ for communication between components.
+This plugin may not be ready for serious production use yet, but it suits the DART project fine because one of the main design principles of DART is to only use RabbitMQ for communication between components.
 Also, since DART is only a hobby project and not intended to be used "for real", it does not matter that the plugin is still in development.

 User accounts are stored in a PostgreSQL database and accessed through JOOQ.
 The schema is created using Flyway.

+## Setting up the database

+1. Create a new PostgreSQL database.
+Either use the credentials defined in [pom.xml](dart-accounts-app/pom.xml) or edit the file so that the JDBC URL, username and password are correct.
+2. Inside [dart-accounts-app](dart-accounts-app), run `mvn flyway:migrate` to create the database schema.
+   DART Accounts Module uses its own schema so the database need not even be empty.

 ## Building

-1. Build and install *dart-base-module* if you have not already.
+1. Build and install [dart-base-module](../dart-base-module) if you have not already.
-2. Make sure you have your PostgreSQL database up and running and change *dart-accounts-app/pom.xml* to use the correct JDBC URL, username and password.
-3. Inside *dart-accounts-app*, run `mvn flyway:migrate` to create the database schema.
-4. Inside *dart-accounts-modle*, run `mvn clean install` to build the module.
-This will also generate the JOOQ classes from the newly created database schema.
+2. Run `mvn clean install` to build the module.
+This will also generate the JOOQ classes from the newly created database schema and a ZIP-file for distribution.

 ## Configuring RabbitMQ